-The purpose of the KB (Known Bettor) Consensus table is to highlight wagers where a large portion of sharp bettors are on one side of a wager versus the other side.
-The cutoff for something to qualify as “KB Consensus” is a reading of 80% or more.
+The purpose of the KB (Known Bettor) Consensus table is to highlight wagers where a large percentage of sharp bettors are on one side of a wager versus the other side…and placing above average action on that side.

 How does the analytic work?
 It scans every active football market each week.
 The analytic then looks for markets meeting key volume levels and reports the percentage of sharp bettors on each side of the market.
 When there is a disparity where 60%+ of the sharp bettors in the market, and at the current price, are on one side of a wager versus the other…and are wagering above their average bet at a higher than expected rate, the wager will appear in the KB Consensus table.

 As an example, let’s say the analytic is now scanning the spread market for LA Rams versus the NY Giants.
 The analytic will filter down the action to all the sharp bettors who currently have wagers within the spread market for the game.
 Now let’s say that “LA Rams SP” (SP = spread market) appears on the table with a KB Consensus reading of 72%.
 What that means is, of the sharp bettors who are actually betting the spread in the LAR/NYG game, 72% of them are betting the LA Rams, 28% are thereby betting the NY Giants.
 Of the 72% betting the Giants, a higher than normal number are betting above their average wager (the current wager they have placed is at least one standard deviation above their mean wager…no need to understand this…it is for the math nerds like me).